Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: ANALYTICAL ANALYSIS OF SUM OVER DOUBLE-TWISTS

 \subsection{Distribution over conformal families}

 We decompose the (holomorphic part of the) CFT Hilbert space into orthogonal subspaces labeled by primary operators.
-The probability $P_m(h_v,h_w;z)$ gives the contribution to the norm of the two-shockwave state \eqref{eq:FTOCdef} due to the quasi-primary ${\cal O}_s^{(m)}$ with dimension $h_m=h_v+h_w+m$ and its descendants.
+The probability $P_m(h_v,h_w;z)$ gives the contribution to the norm of the two-shock-wave state \eqref{eq:FTOCdef} due to the quasiprimary ${\cal O}_s^{(m)}$ with dimension $h_m=h_v+h_w+m$ and its descendants.
 It combines the relevant kinematic factors, double-trace OPE coefficients, and global conformal block.
 It will be convenient to rewrite \eqref{eq:Probabilities_original_formulation} as follows:

 This distribution can be characterized via its moments $\mathbb{E}[m^k]:=\sum_{m\geq 0} m^k~P_m(h_v,h_w;z)$ for $k\geq 0$.
 To compute these moments, we write $m^k$ in terms of falling factorials $m^{\underline{p}}= \Gamma(m+1)/\Gamma(m+1-p)$ and Stirling numbers of the second kind: